treeverse/lakeFS/docs/quickstart/add_data.md

 1. Back in the lakeFS UI, you can see your file in the *Uncommitted Changes* tab:

    ![Object Added]({{ site.baseurl }}/assets/img/object_added.png)

-Follow the tutorial video below to create a repository, add data to a repository and merge the changes:
-<iframe width="420" height="315" src="https://www.youtube.com/embed/TnbH9UwoiF8"></iframe>

 ### Next steps